Archduchess Johanna Gabriele of Austria: Betrothal

-Maria Theresa and King Charles III of Spain both agreed that Maria Johanna's sister, Maria Amalia, would marry Charles' son Ferdinand III, King of Sicily and IV of Naples, however, Charles later wanted to break off the engagement due to Maria Amalia being five years older than Ferdinand.
-Since Maria Johanna was just one year older than Ferdinand, she was betrothed to him instead.
+Maria Theresa and King Charles III of Spain both agreed that Johanna Gabriele's sister, Maria Amalia, would marry Charles' son Ferdinand III, King of Sicily and IV of Naples, however, Charles later wanted to break off the engagement due to Maria Amalia being five years older than Ferdinand.
+Since Johanna Gabriele was just one year older than Ferdinand, she was betrothed to him instead.